YalimD/navigable_area_reconstruction_from_image/README.md

 * Numpy
 * Skimage 0.16.2

-If you find this work useful, please cite:
+If you find this work useful, please cite

+Yalım Doğan, Sinan Sonlu, and Uğur Güdükbay.
+An Augmented Crowd Simulation System Using Automatic Determination of Navigable Areas.
+Computers & Graphics, 95:141–155, April 2021.

 ```
 @article{DOGAN2021141,